AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-shipping-carrier.md

 This topic describes how to add a custom shipping carrier.

-To add a new shipping carrier to the Magento checkout:
+To add a new shipping carrier to the checkout:

 1. [Create a new module](#step-1-create-a-new-module)
 1. [Add the carrier configuration](#step-2-add-the-module-configuration)